-Good Science Needs Good Communication
+Good Science Deserves Good Communication

 COMPASS is an organization that helps scientists effectively share their knowledge in the public discourse and decision-making.
 It provides practical support for scientists to engage without compromising the accuracy of their science.

-COMPASS brings together expert facilitators and media professionals who train researchers on how the best ways to make their work accessible to larger audiences.
+COMPASS brings together expert facilitators and media professionals who train researchers on the best ways to make their work accessible to larger audiences.

 Graduate Student Workshop